simonrho/jcnr-in-server/README.md

 VFIO extra option setup done.
 THP disabled.
-bridge and br_netfilter module setup complete.
+bridge and br_netfilter module setup complete. iptables setup for internet access from the pods is complete.
 Huge Pages setup complete.
+Isoclated cpu range is 0,1,2,3,4,5,6,7
 1G HugePages count: 16
 grub file updated: /etc/default/grub.d/50-cloudimg-settings.cfg GRUB updated.
 Installation completed.
 Check install-dpdk-env.log for detailed logs.
 Reboot now? (y/N): (You have 30 seconds to respond.
 Default is Y): Y
 ```

 ### 2. Kubernetes & JCNR Installations

 Post-reboot, running the setup script progresses the Kubernetes cluster setup.
 This encompasses Docker, cri-dockerd, CNI plugins, and minikube installations.
 What follows is the JCNR installation, which entails loading JCNR images, creating Kubernetes secrets for JCNR, and updating the `values.yaml` file based on user choice or preset configurations.